andrewheiss/butterscotch-bat/README.md

 ## Abstract

-Given the increase in administrative and legal repression of civil society, how have their donors responded?
-How do these responses differ across foreign government and private donors?
-How have local philanthropists and NGOs adapted and responded to such repression?
-What challenges do civil society groups continue to face despite these responses?
+This chapter examines donor responses to the global crackdown on civil society, where governments use legal measures to repress NGOs.
+Donors, including bilateral and multilateral agencies, respond variably;
+bilateral aid often decreases following anti-NGO laws, while multilateral aid remains stable.
+Private donors’ responses depend on factors like social trust and NGO transparency.
+NGOs adapt by diversifying funding, forming affiliates, or shifting to community-based support.
+As the space for civil society continues to shrink, coordinated international efforts are essential to counteract these repressive trends and uphold civil society’s role in democratic governance.

 ## 🍬🦇: Note on “butterscotch bat” project name